pashupatinathvidyarthi/tableau-ecommerce-live-dashboard/README.md

 - A Tableau Public dashboard connected to that sheet.
 - A `Data > Refresh` step you do manually before republishing — this pulls the newest rows into your dashboard.

-**In your interview**, the correct thing to say is: *"I simulated live data using an auto-updating Google Sheet, and built the dashboard against it.
-In production, this same dashboard would sit on Tableau Server/Cloud with a scheduled extract refresh, or connect live to the warehouse directly — Tableau Public doesn't support that, so I approximated it."* That's an accurate, technically credible answer.

 ---